Alfonso Arana: Early life

 His works are often unsettling for the degree of expression shown by his silent figures.
 Most initiates to his style might find his paintings to be disturbing.
 However, after an initial period, viewers of his paintings often find beauty within the figure's expressions.

-Arana has exhibited his work in Tokyo, Paris, New York, Mexico City, Puerto Rico, and Spain.
-In 1986, he created the Fundación Francisco Arana, an organization dedicated to foster art in young people.
+Arana exhibited his work in Tokyo, Paris, New York, Mexico City, Puerto Rico, and Spain.
+In 1986, he created the Fundación Francisco Arana, an organization dedicated to foster art.
 Once a year, the Fundación gives an outstanding art student a scholarship to live and study in Paris.

 Arana suffered Parkinson's disease for quite a few years and died of associated complications on November 18, 2005 in his house in Paris in the company of his wife Simone Christophe, and daughter Rosa Meléndez Ibarra.
+He is buried in Père Lachaise Cemetery in Paris.